 So you have a narcissist in your life.
-You perhaps wish it was not the case, or at least they would suddenly become a loving, caring, empathetic person, yet they are not, they are selfish, negative and hurtful.
+You perhaps wish it was not the case, or at least they would suddenly become a loving, caring, empathetic person, yet they are not.
+They are selfish, negative and hurtful.
 No matter how many times you’ve given them another chance to learn from their own mistakes and no longer hurt you, they hurt you again, time and time again the pain hits, until one day you’ve finally had enough and make the difficult choice to walk away, then all hell breaks loose, and the manipulative games and smear campaigns begin.
-This is for those on the lower end of the narcissistic personality disorder spectrum if you have children with them or it’s a parent you can not go no Contact with as that would mean cutting off good people.
-Now those on the upper end of the scale you will have no choice but to start no contact and stick to it no matter what, it isn’t easy, it is possible.
+This is for those on the lower end of the narcissistic personality disorder spectrum.
+If you have children with them or it’s a parent you can not go no Contact with as that would mean cutting off genuine people.
+Now those on the upper end of the scale, you will have no choice but to start no contact and stick to it no matter what.
+It isn’t easy.
+It is possible.

 Here in Facebook messenger, you can have ignored messages, meaning you’ll still receive them, they’ll not know you have read them, and you can look when you are calm and collected to do so, if they have sent something that still hits a nerve, retreat, rethink and only respond once when calm if you need to do so.

 When you get to a point where you are good with who you are, which will happen, find the laughter in their unbelievable messages, it truly helps.

-Another thing is set up a new email address only for them to email you, so you only see if you look.
+Another thing is to set up a new email address only for them to email you, so you only see if you look.

 The narcissist may be in your life.
 They do not have to be in your head.
-The grey right below requires practice, and you won’t get it right the first time, but, when used consistently, it will put emotional distance, between you and the narcissist, it’s Observe don’t Absorb if you are face to face with them.
+The grey rock requires practice, and you won’t get it right the first time, but when used consistently, it will put emotional distance between you and the narcissist.
+It’s Observe don’t Absorb if you are face to face with them.